bbc/bbcrd_vault_collection/roles/ephemeral_gnupg_home/README.md

 remainder of the playbook run.
 This can be skipped by skipping the `bbcrd_vault_precheck_pin` tag.

+See the [unseal key management documentation](../../docs/unseal_key_management.md) for more context on how GnuPG is used to manage unseal keys in this collection.

 Cleaning up the ephemeral GnuPG home
 ------------------------------------